zzhangjii/learning-library/workshops/docker/DockerJS.md

 Whereas, Containers include the application, all of its dependencies, but share the kernel with other containers and are not tied to any specific infrastructure, other than having the Docker engine installed on it’s host – allowing containers to run on almost any computer, infrastructure and cloud.

+### Prerequisite

+Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`.
+Please download and install from: [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)

 ## Instructions

 ### Access Your Environment

-Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`.
-Please download and install from: [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)

--  **Launch the Demo Lab**
+- Click **Launch Demo Lab**.
    ![](images/000JumpStart/JS3.PNG)

-- **In 6 minutes the Oracle IaaS infrastructure including the Application already running and deployed will be available.**
+- In 6 minutes the Oracle IaaS infrastructure including the Application already running and deployed will be available.

   ![](images/000JumpStart/JS4.PNG)

-- While you're waiting, check out the short video that gives an overview of this session if you have not already done so:
+- While you're waiting, check out the short video that gives an overview of this session.

   ![](images/000JumpStart/JS5.PNG)